11ty/eleventy/README.md

 * `permalink`: Add in front matter to change the output target of the current template.
 You can use template syntax for variables here.
 [Read more about Permalinks](docs/permalinks.md).
 * `layout`: Wrap current template with a layout template found in the `_includes` folder.
 * `pagination`: Enable to iterate over data.
 Output multiple HTML files from a single template.
 [Read more about Pagination](docs/pagination.md).
+* `tags`: A single string or array that identifies that a piece of content is part of a collection.
+Collections can be reused in any other template.
+[Read more about Collections](docs/collections.md).
+* `date`: Override the default date (file creation) to customize how the file is sorted in a collection.
+[Read more about Collections](docs/collections.md).

 #### Special Variables